Windows OS Hub

 "Set time limit for disconnected session" - group policy parameter to restrict rdp session time

 Save the changes and update the Group Policy settings on your RD host (gpupdate /force).
-New timeout settings will be applied to new RDP sessions only (you will have to end the current RDS sessions manually).
+New timeout settings will only be applied to new RDP sessions (you will have to end the current user sessions on RDSH manually ).

 You can also set RDP session time limits through the registry.
-The following DWORD parameters from HKLM\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services correspond to the policies described above:
+The following DWORD parameters from HKLM\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services registry key corresponding to the Group Policy options described above:

 • MaxDisconnectionTime